EBA CONSTITUTION

 Section 4.1: Sports policy

-To adopt a sports policy in conformity with IOC rules as defined in the Olympic Charter for continental structures as well as BI sport policies.
+To adopt a sports policy in conformity with IOC rules as defined in the Olympic Charter for continental structures.

 Section 4.2: Anti-doping